Explainer: How bushfire smoke can affect UV levels

 Let's see it in action

-In August 2017, a bushfire burning for weeks near Yeppoon (Queensland) produced large volumes of smoke and significant smoke haze—reducing the UV forecast for that area.
+In November 2019 widespread bushfires in northern NSW produced large volumes of smoke and significant smoke haze—reducing the UV forecast for that area and out to sea.

 What other factors influence the amount of UV reaching us?